dreamonkey/responsive-image-plugin/README.md

-# responsive-image-loader
+# responsive-image-plugin

 **New package, who dis?**

 A webpack plugin to automagically bring your website images to a whole new level of responsiveness!
 This plugin derives from our previous attempt to solve the same problem [using only a webpack loader](https://github.com/dreamonkey/responsive-image-loader).
+If you were using it, check out the [migration guide](#migration).

 This plugin tackles in an unified way three main problems with images on the web nowadays: